opnsrce/opnsrce.github.io/_posts/2012-01-30-order-your-methods-to-add-clarity-to-your-code.md

 title: Order Your Methods to Add Clarity to Your Code
 date: 2012-01-30T00:00:39+00:00
 author: Levi Hackwith
-excerpt: 'In general we want function call dependencies to point in the downward direction.
-That is, a function that is called should be below a function that does the calling.2This creates a nice flow down the source code module from high level to low level.'
 code: true
 layout: post
 categories: